Ragtag volunteers line up to defend Ukrainian city

 Several explosions rocked an area just to the east of Mariupol on Thursday afternoon, sending black smoke skywards.

-Underlining the lingering tensions, a Ukrainian military source said the army was on heightened alert because of rumors the rebels were advancing.
+Underlining the lingering tensions, a Ukrainian military source said the army was on heightened alert because of rumours the rebels were advancing.

 The military setbacks of the past week may have sapped morale again in the Ukrainian army, and Kiev faced protests last week by up to 1,000 people demanding the government send more weapons and reinforcements to Ukrainian troops in the east.